madetech/handbook/roles/associate_software_engineer.md

 We practice salary transparency when it comes to advertising roles at Made Tech.
 Every role we publish will include the salary range in the job ad, please do refer to that.

-For any internal candidates, we are currently reviewing and refreshing our pay bands and will be sharing those internally first.
-They will then be placed back here again by the end of July 2025.

 ## Applying

 We don't hire directly for Associate Software Engineer roles at Made Tech.
 We prioritise our hiring opportunities towards our Software Engineering Academy.
 You’ll need to complete our 12-week academy programme.
 After your first 6 months at Made Tech, you’ll be in a position to pass probation and become an Associate Software Engineer with us.
 Learn more about our academy and find out when we’re accepting applications at https://www.madetech.com/careers/academy.
 We’d still love to hear from you if you feel our academy or more senior engineering roles aren’t a good fit for you.
 If you have any questions, drop us a line at [careers@madetech.com](mailto:careers@madetech.com).